Doctor of Philosophy

 It is possible to begin a Masters by thesis degree and upgrade to a PhD in certain circumstances.

 The thesis is assessed by three examiners - usually one from Victoria University, one from another New Zealand university and one from an overseas university.
-An oral examination is standard in the Faculty of Engineering.
+An oral examination is mandatory for all doctoral candidates at the University.

 The Faculty of Graduate Research (FGR) is the best place to start if you are interested in doctoral study at Victoria.
 Its website will link you to the online application process, provide you with details of available funding, application dates, and answers to questions you may have about what is involved in undertaking a PhD.